XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BH/README.md

 ## Automated iterative spin

-For highly spinning BH configurations it has shown to be necessary to obtain lower spinning solutions prior to a highly spinning one.
+For highly spinning BH configurations using a conformally flat background, it has been found to be necessary to obtain lower spinning solutions prior to a highly spinning one.
 Therefore, an initial spin of `chi = 0.5` is used before attempting spins up to `chi = 0.8`.
-For spins near the XCTS spin limit of approximately `chi = 0.85`, an intermediate solution is obtained at `chi = 0.8` before attempting `chi > 0.8`.
+For spins near the XCTS spin limit of approximately `chi = 0.84`, an intermediate solution is obtained at `chi = 0.8` before attempting `chi > 0.8`.

 ## Automated resolution increase